sonianara/SharperImage/README.md

-# SharperImage
+# Sharper Image
 CPE 419 Final project

-Using CUDA prgramming to sharpen an image
+Using CUDA programming to sharpen an image

 Current Implementations:
    - Serial